kubedb/docs/docs/guides/mariadb/clustering/galera-cluster/index.md

 ## Data Availability

-In a MySQL group, only the primary member can write not the secondary.
+In a MariaDB group, only the primary member can write not the secondary.
 But you can read data from any member.
 In this tutorial, we will insert data from primary, and we will see whether we can get the data from any other members.

 > Read the comment written for the following commands.
 They contain the instructions and explanations of the commands.